Potential superpower: European Union

-The European Union (EU) has been called an emerging or current superpower, mainly due to its economic power and global political influence.
-Factors highlighted have included its large population, the size and global reach of its combined economy, and the comparative unpopularity of US foreign policy.
+The European Union (EU) has been called a potential superpower, mainly due to its economic power and global political influence.
+Factors highlighted include its large population, the size and global reach of its combined economy, and the comparative unpopularity of US foreign policy.

 Despite lacking a cohesive military of its own, with military capabilities still in the hands of individual member states, it has been argued that this is irrelevant when considering the status of the EU as a potential superpower.
 Others disagree, saying that its lack of a unified military structure compared to the United States undermines its claim to be a potential superpower.

 There have also been conflicting views about the EU's lack of political integration.
 Some have argued that its "lower profile" diplomacy and emphasis on the rule of law represent a new kind of geopolitical influence that fulfills the political requirements for consideration as a superpower, rather than simply failing to meet them.
 Others however argue that its lack of a centralised foreign or defence policy leaves its effectiveness uncertain when compared to that of a more politically integrated union of states such as the United States, and it has even been argued that the EU is little more than an extension of a Europe reliant on or dominated by the United States.

 The European Union has been called a "regulatory superpower" due to the Brussels effect, which suggests that regulations and standards applicable in the EU will also be adopted by numerous countries outside the EU over time.